Collaboration with the OECD

 Pobal works closely with the Organisation for Economic Cooperation and Development (OECD)’s Local Economic and Employment Development (LEED) Programme and has been Ireland’s Delegate to LEED since 2011.

-LEED is a unit within the Centre for Entrepreneurship, SMEs, Regions and Cities and its mission is to contribute to the creation of more and better jobs through effective policy implementation, innovative practices, stronger capacities and integrated local strategies.
-During this time Pobal has influenced the direction of LEED’s work and disseminated key learnings back to Government Departments.
+LEED is a unit within the OECD’s Centre for Entrepreneurship, SMEs, Regions and Cities.
+Its mission is to contribute to the creation of more and better jobs through effective policy implementation, innovative practices, stronger capacities and integrated local strategies.
+During this time, Pobal has influenced the direction of LEED’s work and disseminated key learnings back to Government Departments.

 For more information on the work of LEED and the OECD see here.